neha2201/VaccineUsagePrediction_RandomForest/README.md

    ```

   - Outlier Treatment: Since there are no outliers present in the given dataset, I have not performed any outlier treatment.

+ ### **Feature Enginering :**

+- Feature engineering is the process of using domain knowledge to extract features (characteristics, properties, attributes) from raw data.
+A feature is a property shared by      independent units on which analysis or prediction is to be done.
+Features are used by predictive models and influence results.

+- *Dummy Variable Creation:* Machine Learning Algorithms cannot work on object type datatypes so for that reason we have created dummies for categorical variables.
+We created       dummy of age_bracket', 'qualification', 'race', 'sex', 'income_level','marital_status', 'housing_status', 'employment', 'census_msa'etc for better analysis.

+- *Splitting the data into train and test:* Split the data into train and test datasets and feed it into our model.
+Here we have split the data into 80% train and 20% test.
+The    training and testing dataset consist of 39155 rows and 9789 rows correspondingly with 23 Columns in both datasets.
+Below is the list of final variables in training and          testing   dataset.
+The reason for doing so is to understand what would happen if your model is faced with data it has not seen before.

+### **Model Building :**

+A random forest is a machine learning technique that's used to solve regression and classification problems.
+It utilizes ensemble learning, which is a technique that combines   many classifiers to provide solutions to complex problems.
+A random forest algorithm consists of many decision trees.

+Since, it has low bias and low variance.
+It overcome the isuues of overfitting.

+  1. Applying Random Forest Algorithm to build a model by using RandomForestClassifier function.
+  2. Predicting y_train and y_test value through the model.
+  3. Applying *hyper parameter tunning* for more accurate and persistent results.
+  4. Evaluating metrics parameters such as "Classification Report", "Confusion Matrix", "roc_curve" ,"roc_auc_score".

+### * Training|Validating Model :*